-For financial reporting, the actuarial valuation as of June 30, 2019, was performed by Gabriel Roeder Smith (GRS).
-The total OPEB liability, net OPEB liability, and sensitivity information as of June 30, 2019 were based on an actuarial valuation date of Jun 30, 2018.
-The total OPEB liability was rolled-forward from the valuation date (June 30, 2017) to the plan's fiscal year ended June 30, 2018, using generally accepted actuarial principles.
-GRS did not perform the actuarial valuation as of June 30, 2016 but did replicate the prior actuary's valuations results on the same assumptions, methods, and data, as of that date.
-The roll-forward is based on the results of GRS' replication.
+For financial reporting the actuarial valuation as of June 30, 2018, was performed by Gabriel Roeder Smith (GRS).
+The total OPEB liability, net OPEB liability, and sensitivity information as of June 30, 2020, were based on an actuarial valuation date of June 30, 2018.
+The total OPEB liability was rolled-forward from the valuation date (June 30, 2019) to the plan's fiscal year ending June 30, 2020, using generally accepted actuarial principles.
+There have been no changes in actuarial assumptions since June 30, 2018 (other than the blended discount rate used to calculate the total OPEB liability).
+However, during the 2019 legislative session, House Bill 185 was enacted, which updated the benefit provisions for active members who die in the line of duty.
+The system shall now pay 100% of the insurance premium for spouses and children of all active members who die in the line of duty.
+The total OPEB liability as of June 30, 2020, is determined using these updated benefit provisions.

-The following actuarial methods and assumptions were used to determine the actuarially determined contributions effective for fiscal year ending June 30, 2020:
+The following actuarial methods and assumptions were used to determine the actuarially determined contributions effective for fiscal year ending June 30, 2021: